Sorikairox/micronation/README.md

 Copy `.env.example` content to a `.env`, `.env.test.integration` and `.env.test.e2e` file with your own configuration for each case.

 ## Running the apps

+The entire project is meant to be considered as an **experiment**, thus is made to be visited from the **Fouloscopie** plateform.
+As a result, expose the **front** server on port `3500` and the back one on port `3000` and then visit https://preprod.fouloscopie.com/experiment/1

 ### Back
 Microservices are built with NestJS framework and use their scripts.